mbaeumer/mbaeumer.github.io/_posts/2018-08-31-multiple-java-versions.markdown

 Originally, I installed Java without homebrew, so I started looking for a better setup of my environment.

 ## Step 1: Remove any JDK that is not installed using homebrew
-First, I had to get rid of any JDK that was installed without homebre:
+First, I had to get rid of any JDK that was installed without homebrew:<br/>
 `sudo rm -rf /Library/Java/JavaVirtualMachines...`

 ## Step 2: Install cask
-Homebrew is a package manager and cask is an extension of homebrew that lets users install even more applications.
+Homebrew is a package manager and cask is an extension of homebrew that lets users install even more applications.<br/>
 `brew install caskroom/cask/brew-cask`

 ## Step 3: Install jenv
 jenv is a simple tool to manage multiple versions of the JDK.
-It can be installed using brew.
+It can be installed using brew.<br/>
 `brew install jenv`

 ## Step 4: Adding Git repository